Tin: Inorganic compounds

 Tin can form many oxides, sulfides, and other chalcogenide derivatives.
-The dioxide SnO_{2} (cassiterite) forms when tin is heated in the presence of air.
-SnO_{2} is amphoteric, which means that it dissolves in both acidic and basic solutions.
-Stannates with the structure [Sn(OH)_{6}]^{2−}, like K_{2}[Sn(OH)_{6}], are also known, though the free stannic acid H_{2}[Sn(OH)_{6}] is unknown.
+The dioxide SnO2 (cassiterite) forms when tin is heated in the presence of air.
+SnO2 is amphoteric, which means that it dissolves in both acidic and basic solutions.
+Stannates with the structure [Sn(OH)6](2-), like K2Sn(OH)6, are also known, though the free stannic acid H2Sn(OH)6 is unknown.

 Sulfides of tin exist in both the +2 and +4 oxidation states: tin(II) sulfide and tin(IV) sulfide (mosaic gold).